maritimeconnectivity/docs.maritimeconnectivity.net/docs/source/MSR.rst

 ***********************************
 To register a service, the following steps should be followed:

-* Authenticate with MIR (service instance should be registered)
+* Authenticate with MIR
 * Register a Service Specification in MSR
 * Register a Service Design in the SR which refers to the Specification
 * Register a Service Instance

 If any of the higher level requirements are already met, for example a new instance for an existing Design is to be registered, then the existing items don’t have to be duplicated but can be referenced.
-Each of the service fragments (Specification, Design and Instance) consist of a human-readable (in DOC format) and a machine readable part (in XML).
+Each of the service fragments (Specification, Design and Instance) consist of a human-readable (in PDF format) and a machine readable part (in XML).
 The Schema for the XML can be downloaded from the Service Registry.

 How to query a service in MSR
 ***********************************
 To query the MSR for a desired service, the flow is as follows:

-* Authenticate with the Identity Registry
-* Get OAuth2 token
 * Access SR API to query Specifications, Designs and Instance information

 MSR API access